GandhiCloudLab/ibm-code-engine-deploy-app/readme.md

 9. Enter the following

 - Registry Server : us.icr.io
-- Registry access secret : Give the registry secrete we created in the previous step
+- Registry access secret : Give the registry secrete that has already been created in the previous step.
-- Namespace : Give the namespace already created in the container registry
+- Namespace : Give the namespace that has already been created in the container registry.

 10. Click on `Done`